alexismen22a/load-payment-tracker/README.md

 Second output is: The files from trucker but with only loads paids inside the excel file and keeping the original names and files  to keep control of files.

+# ADVISE THIS ONLY WORKS WITH AN SPECIFIC FORMAT

+broker file you need to have a Load number and Amount in your excel files.

+trucker file you need to have a Date , Load number , Amount in your excel files.

 Copyright all rights reserve for contributors.